We are here to support you! Please check back often. Answers will be updated as the situation evolves.

 We understand that it may be difficult to make plans for your arrival in Buffalo.
 As we receive information from various authorities, including the U.S. and New York State governments and the University at Buffalo, we will share it with you in a timely and transparent manner through multiple communications channels: via this FAQ page, email and social media.
 If you haven’t done so already, be sure to connect with us on our social media channels.

 At present, we have made no changes to the university academic calendar.
-The university is anticipating regular enrollment for 2021.
+The university is anticipating regular enrollment moving forward.
 If any changes occur that impact your specific program, we will contact you directly via email regarding enrollment options.
 In addition, we will share information via our FAQ and our social channels.

 Yes, we recommend you pay your tuition deposit to secure your seat in the incoming class as soon as possible.
 Should you defer to the next enrollment term, your tuition deposit will be deferred to that term.
 Please check your admissions letter on your applicant status page to see your confirmation and deposit deadline.
 If you have questions about your tuition deposit, please email firstname.lastname@example.org.